zarthur/CSCC-Android-Mobile-Applications-Notes/README.md

 - [Week 13 - Data Persistence](week_13/readme.md)
 - [Week 14 - App Distribution](week_14/readme.md)
 - [Week 15 - Layout Flexibility and Assets](week_15/readme.md)

+## Software Versions
+These notes make use of Android Studio 2.1, Android SDK Platform 23, and the Java 8 JDK (1.8).
+These notes may not be accurate for other versions.